This luscious chocolate salted caramel cake is the ultimate decadent dessert. It's moist, richly flavored, and simple to make.

 - Take the saucepan off the heat and add the remaining cream.
 Whisk until it’s well combined.

 - Add the butter and salt continue whisking to combine everything.
-(Let the caramel cool for a few minutes before tasting it to see if you want to add more salt.)
+(Let the caramel cool for a few minutes before tasting it to see if you want to add more salt.)3 tablespoons unsalted butter, cubed (45g), ½ teaspoon salt (or more to taste)

 - Pour the caramel into a bowl to cool.
 Set it aside.